containerbuildsystem/osbs-docs/docs/users.rst

 Some labels are required to be defined:

 - ``com.redhat.component``: the value of this label is used when importing a build into Koji via content generator API.
+We recommend that all images use a component string ending in ``-container`` here, so that you can easily distinguish these container builds from other non-container builds in Koji.
 - ``name``: value is used to define the repository name in container registry to push built image.
 Limit this to lowercase alphanumerical values with the possibility to use dash as a word separator.
 A single ``/`` is also allowed.